Neproxx/ID2223-LikeItOrNot/README.md

 - `contains_tldr`: Whether the post contains a "tldr" (too long, didn`t read) section.
 - `hour_of_day`: The hour of the day when the post was created.
 - `day_of_week`: The day of the week when the post was created.
-- `embedding_text_000` to `embedding_text_383`: The 384-dimensional embedding of the text of the post.
+- `embedding_text`: The 384-dimensional embedding of the text of the post (taking only the first 512 tokens into account).
 Obtained with [sentence-transformers/paraphrase-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L6-v2).
-- `embedding_title_000` to `embedding_title_383`: The 384-dimensional embedding of the title of the post.
+- `embedding_title`: The 384-dimensional embedding of the title of the post (taking only the first 512 tokens into account).
 Obtained with [sentence-transformers/paraphrase-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L6-v2).

 ### reddit_users